 The University of Miami (UM) is a private research university comprising 11 schools and colleges that serve more than 17,000 students.
 As part of an effort to improve student service and increase efficiencies, UM leaders, in collaboration with Huron experts, leveraged Salesforce technology to create a comprehensive platform to align UM’s processes and product mix to best support their students and staff.
 This platform was utilized to create an online self-service portal and empower staff to personalize student service in an all new, state-of-the-art facility.

-While the current pandemic has created new challenges for higher education, it has exacerbated existing concerns — including the need for comprehensive student services that make navigating the business of education much easier.
+While the current pandemic created new challenges for higher education, it also made clear the need for comprehensive student services that make navigating the business of education easier.

-For years, college and university leaders have been aware of a phenomenon common across institutions in which students must access several different offices to resolve a single issue.
-At UM, this inefficient process was called the “Miami Shuffle,” wherein students with questions about their financial aid award might be passed around by as many as three separate offices before getting a complete answer.
+For years, college and university leaders have been aware of an issue common across institutions in which students must access several different offices to resolve a single task.

 A Blended Team Approach Enables Success

 Several factors enabled the university to achieve the project’s goals, including a blended team approach that integrated cross-functional stakeholders from across the university with Huron experts to provide comprehensive project oversight.
 The university chose to collaborate with Huron because of the firm’s deep expertise in higher education and a strong reputation for developing innovative, sustainable solutions that can be effectively implemented in large, complex universities.
 With the right combination of institutional knowledge, technological savviness, industry expertise and passion, the collaborative project team strategically executed a long-term plan to enhance the university’s vision for student success.